 Bert Kritzer's Website

-Professor Kritzer is the author or coauthor of seven books, coeditor of a sixth book, editor of a four volume encyclopedia ( Legal Systems of the World ), and the author of over 100 journal articles or book chapters.
+Professor Kritzer is the author or coauthor of ten books (one currently in production), coeditor of two books, and editor of a four volume encyclopedia (Legal Systems of the World ), and the author of over 100 journal articles or book chapters.
 (A complete list of his publications can be found on his publications page, which includes links to copies of most of his journal articles and book chapters.)
 He served as editor of Law & Society Review for four years (2004-2007.
-His most recemt books are Justices on the Ballot: Continuity and Change in State Supreme Court Elections (Cambridge University Press, 2015) and Lawyers at Work (Quid Pro Books, 2015).
-He is currently completing a book on lawyers' professional liability, tentatively titled When the Lawyer Screws Up: Access to Justice for Victims of Legal Malpractice, with publication expected in mid or late 2017.
+His most recemt published books are When Lawyers Screw Up: Access to Justice for Victims of Legal Malpractice (University Press of Kansas, 2018), Justices on the Ballot: Continuity and Change in State Supreme Court Elections (Cambridge University Press, 2015) and Lawyers at Work (Quid Pro Books, 2015).
+A book on the politics of states changing how they select and retain judges, tentatively titled The Struggle to Reform Judicial Selection in the States, is in production at Cambridge University Press, with publication expected in mid 2020.
+He has been commissioned by Edward Elgar Publishing to prepare a volume entitled Advanced Introduction to Empirical Legal Research with publication expected in early 2021.

 Professor Kritzer's research focuses on the empirical study of the legal profession and a variety of legal phenomena.
 Current projects include studies related to judicial elections and legal malpractice..
 His research involves a combination of quantitative and qualitative methodologies including the analysis of data derived from institutional records, systematic surveys, semi-structured interviews, and ethnographic-style observation.